jrmykolyn/configurable-currency-converter-cli/README.md

 1. The value of each currency must be expressed in relation to US Dollars (USD).
 Although this may seem confusing it will actually simplify the process of registering new currencies and converting between them.
 2. The program is 'pre-loaded' with the following currencies: USD; CAD; and GBP.
 You can see how this data has been modeled within `src/converter.js` file.
+3. Aside from the 'pre-loaded' currencies, the program does not _save_ the currency data.

 That's all for now.
 Please read the sections below closely _before_ you begin this exercise.